 If a company that owes you money has filed to strike off, you can file to object to the strike off as soon as it happens by contacting Companies House and continue trading as normal.

 It is also possible to object once a company has been removed from Companies House if it owed you money at the point of the strike off and you were not informed about the strike off.
-In this case, you must be able to prove that their is outstanding debts.
+In this case, you must be able to prove that there is outstanding debts.

 Occasionally, a company with no intention of dissolving will receive a strike-off notice from Companies House when it fails to file its accounts by a given deadline and it hasn’t organized an extension.